Back to top

 Massachusetts Commonwealth Quality (CQ) program checklist

-Commonwealth Quality Checklist
+Commonwealth Quality Program Checklist

 The Massachusetts Department of Agricultural Resources developed Commonwealth Quality (CQ) to help consumers easily find farm fresh fruits and vegetables that are safe, sustainable, and produced in an environmentally friendly way by local farms in Massachusetts.
 The CQ program checklist includes a section on nutrient management useful in the formulation of a nutrient management plan.
 To qualify for CQ, growers must meet a minimum percentage of the practice points in the CQ guidelines established by UMass Extension.
-The summary score sheet lists 6 fundamental nutrient management practices: Commonwealth Quality Checklist.
+The summary score sheet lists 6 fundamental nutrient management practices.

 The Center for Agriculture, Food and the Environment and UMass Extension are equal opportunity providers and employers, United States Department of Agriculture cooperating.
 Contact your local Extension office for information on disability accommodations.
 Contact the State Center Director’s Office if you have concerns related to discrimination, 413-545-4800 or see ag.umass.edu/civil-rights-information.